Skip to content

 </selectKey>

-insert into "PERSONS"("ID", "VERSION",
+insert into "PERSONNES"("ID", "VERSION",

 </insert>

-<!-- Update a person -->
+<!-- update a person -->

-<update id="Person.updateOne" parameterClass="Person.class"> update
+<update id="Personne.updateOne" parameterClass="Personne.classe"> update

 WHERE "ID"=#id# and "VERSION"=#version#</update>